 In this post, I am going to briefly explain the difference between the two types of meditation:

-In this type of meditation, the meditator stills his thought and settles his mind on an object of concentration.
-Refer to the previous posts on many exercises on concentration.
-If you want to read in detail about the practice of concentration meditation, you can read here.
+In this type of meditation, the meditator stills his thoughts and settles his mind on an object of concentration.
+Refer to the previous posts for exercises on concentration.
+If you want to read in detail about the practice of concentrative meditation, you can go here.

-This method is specifically designed to help the practitioner achieve the stillness of the body and mind.
-Until you are able to achieve perfect stillness, you will not be able to lose body-consciousness, that is, you will continue to have distracting awareness of your body during your sessions of meditation.
+This method is specifically designed to help the practitioner achieve stillness of the body and mind.
+Until you are able to achieve perfect stillness, you will not be able to lose body consciousness, that is, you will continue to have a distracting awareness of your body during your sessions of meditation.

 Concentrative meditation is the first step.
 If you are unable to concentrate on the desired object for as long as you want, you are not ready for any contemplation or analytical investigation.
-Predominantly because the mind is still restless it means.
+Predominantly because the mind is still restless.

 If you are truly serious about becoming a great meditator, I strongly recommend that you reread all posts under Mental Transformation so far.
 Do not rush; take your time.

 This is the foundation.
-Even if you are sure that you have the messaging figured out, read them still.
+Even if you are sure that you have the message figured out, read them still.
 Once done, read the ones on concentration one more time.
-Unless you grasp the importance of those practices, you will find it hard to champion anyone even in different types of meditation, specifically the concentrative meditation.
+Unless you grasp the importance of those practices, you will find it hard to champion any of the different types of meditation, specifically concentrative meditation.

-After you have attained the ease of body and ability to settle your mind, anytime at will, anytime at your discretion, for however long you want, are you ready for contemplative meditation?
+After you have attained ease of the body and the ability to settle your mind, anytime at will, anytime at your discretion, for however long you want, you are ready for contemplative meditation.

 When practicing meditation, you will automatically gain remarkable insight into the true nature of things, the realities of different planes of existence, and into many things beyond words.
 Super knowledge will sprout.
 There is a term used in meditation texts called acala vipashayana, insight devoid of mental activity.